A Rank-Based Sequential Test of Independence: Empirical results

 \subsection{Methods}

 The implementation of our tests is with the corrections described in Section \ref{sec:implementation}, and since the simulations only involve continuous distributions, all test martingales are derandomized.
-As a competing method, we implemented the sequential independence test by \citeA[Section 5.2.2]{Shekhar2021} based on the Kolmogorov-Smirnov distance.
-This test uses a test martingale of the type \eqref{eq:betting_martingale}, where the functions $g_n$ are of the form $g_n(x,y) = \indic{x \leq u_n, y \leq v_n}$ with $u_n,v_n$ chosen to maximize growth rate on the previously obtained observations; details are given in Section 5.2 of \citeA{Shekhar2021}.
-We search the optimal $u_n, v_n$ on a regular grid of spacing $0.025$.
+We compare against two competing methods.
+We implemented the sequential independence test by \citet[Section 5.2.2]{Shekhar2021} based on the Kolmogorov-Smirnov distance, which applies a martingale of the type \eqref{eq:betting_martingale} with functions $g_n$ of the form $g_n(x,y) = \ONE(x \leq u_n, y \leq v_n)$, where $u_n,v_n$ are chosen to maximize growth rate on the past observations.
+We search the optimal $u_n, v_n$ on a grid of spacing $0.025$.
 In the limit of an infinitely fine grid, this test has power against any alternative and is, like our test, invariant under strictly increasing transformations of $X$ and $Y$.
 As a second test, we apply the sequential kernelized independence test by \citet{Podkopaev2023}, which also constructs a martingale of the type \eqref{eq:betting_martingale} but with $g_n$ chosen as the witness function of the Hilbert-Schmidt independence criterion.
 We used code from \url{https://github.com/a-podkopaev/Sequential-Kernelized-Independence-Testing} and applied the test with the ONS and aGRAPA method for the parameters $\lambda_n$ and truncations of the betting functions at level $0.5$ and $0.9$, respectively.
 The bandwidths for the kernel are $1$ for the first $20$ observations, and estimated with the median heuristic on the first $20$ observations for the remaining part of the data.
 The test by \citet{Podkopaev2022} is not invariant under strictly increasing transformations of $X$ and $Y$.
 However, it remains valid under violations of the iid assumption for both variables, which stronger than our Proposition \ref{prop:non_iid}, and directly extends to multivariate data, which is more difficult for our method and a topic for future research.

-The methods are abbreviated as "Simple" for our rank test without correction for uniform marginals, "Sinkhorn" for the corrected version with Sinkhorn's algorithm, both of them with $\eta = 0$ and $\eta = 1$ for the two different combination approaches from Section \ref{sec:combination}; and "SR" for the test by \citet{Shekhar2021}; and ``PR (ONS)'', ``PR (aGRAPA)'' for the test by \citet{Podkopaev2022}.
+The methods are abbreviated as ``Simple'' for our rank test without correction for uniform marginals, ``Sinkhorn'' for the corrected version with Sinkhorn's algorithm, both with $\eta = 0$ and $\eta = 1$ for the two combination approaches from Section \ref{sec:combination}; ``SR'' for the test by \citet{Shekhar2021}; and ``PR (ONS)'', ``PR (aGRAPA)'' for the test by \citet{Podkopaev2022}.